Imagine if you were the next thought leader in your industry, like Seth Godin, Gary Vaynerchuk, or Tim Ferriss.

 3. Attract Public Speaking Opportunities with Thought Leadership Marketing

-Having a strong reputation means more people are willing to listen to the insights and advice you offer.
+A strong reputation means more people are willing to listen to the insights and advice you offer.

+Thought leader marketing is all about developing a reputation as an expert.
+What better way to showcase your expertise than as a speaker in front of a live audience?
 When organizations advertise their conferences and events, they may also include your face, name, and credentials in their promotional content.
-Of course, this also means more publicity for your personal brand.
+Of course, this also means more publicity for your brand as a thought leader.

-How to Use Thought Leadership Marketing in Your Paid Ads
+How to Use Thought Leadership Marketing

 Here are some tips you need to know:

 1. Understand Your Audience

-With this information, you can create thought leadership ads that resonate with your buyer personas.
+With this information, you can create thought leadership marketing ads that resonate with your buyer personas.
 As your business grows, reevaluate your buyer personas so they align with customer needs.

 2. Include a Professional Photo

-My suggestion is to use a professional photo to make a good first impression.
+Use a professional photo to make a good first impression.